 Questions can be directed to Heather Hamilton at firstname.lastname@example.org.

 FINAL REGISTRATION FEE DEADLINE: Registration is not complete until all required forms and payment have been received or when class limit is reached.

 CANCELLATION POLICY: If registration is canceled prior to June 1, a refund will be initiated (minus $35 processing fee).
 Cancellations after June 1 will be subject to a $65 processing fee.
-Refunds are not issued after June 10th.
+Refunds are not issued after June 12th.

-Meet the Camp Musicmania Staff - Check back as more staff is added!
+Meet the Camp Musicmania Staff 2022 - 2023 Staff